dgreif/ring/homebridge/README.md

       "email": "some.one@website.com",
       "password": "abc123!#",
       "locationIds": ["488e4800-fcde-4493-969b-d1a06f683102", "4bbed7a7-06df-4f18-b3af-291c89854d60"], // OPTIONAL.
 See below for details
-      "alarmOnEntryDelay": false // Optional.
+      "alarmOnEntryDelay": false, // Optional.
+See below for details "beamDurationSeconds": 60 // Optional.
 See below for details }
   ]
 }
 ```

-`locationIds`: an optional parameter that allows you to limit the alarm results to a specific set of locations.
-Use this option if you only want a subset of your alarms to appear in HomeKit.
+`locationIds`: Use this option if you only want a subset of your locations to appear in HomeKit.
 If this option is not included,
-all of your alarms will be added to HomeKit (which is what most users will want to do).
+all of your locations will be added to HomeKit (which is what most users will want to do).

 `alarmOnEntryDelay`: if `true`, HomeKit will register a delayed entry event as a triggered alarm.
 There are some households where this is a nice feature as a heads up if you have other people who
 enter your house and you want an alert so that you can disable the alarm for them before it actually goes off.
 This works well if you automatically arm/disarm on leave/arrive (see setup instructions below)

+`beamDurationSeconds`: Ring smart lighting has a default behavior of only staying on for 60 seconds
+when you turn on a light via the Ring app.
+To force a duration when the light is turned on from HomeKit,
+set this option to a specific number of seconds.
+If this option is not set, the lights will use the duration from the previous time the light was turned on in the Ring app.

 ### Supported Devices
   * Security Panel
     * This is a software device that represents the alarm for a Ring location
     * Arm Home / Arm Away / Disarm alarm for Ring location.
     * Detect active burglar alarm
   * Base Station
     * Set Volume (Not currently supported in Home, but works in other apps like Eve)